 MAR has also participated in several important appeals court cases by submitting amicus briefs on various real estate issues.
 Examples include a 2012 case that impacted our state’s disclosure laws (DeWolfe v.
 Hingham Center RE) and a 2015 case challenging onerous rental registration requirements in the City of Springfield.

 Finally, MAR used the fund in 2010 to help preserve Chapter 40B, our state’s affordable housing law.

 What are some possible future PPPF expenditures?

-There are a number of ongoing legal and legislative issues that could impact private property rights and the ability of Realtors® to conduct business.
-Some examples include new taxes on home sales, rentals, and even service taxes on commissions; zoning reform and housing production issues; mandatory auditing and scoring of homes; and new burdensome disclosure or licensure related issues.
+There are a number of ongoing legal and legislative issues that could impact private property rights and the ability of REALTORS® to conduct business, the most immediate being rent control.
+Additional examples include new taxes on home sales, rentals, and even service taxes on commissions; zoning reform and housing production issues; mandatory auditing and scoring of homes; and new burdensome disclosure or licensure related issues.

 To help advocate our position on these and other issues, additional PPPF monies are needed.
 Expenditures could include ballot initiative campaigns; hosting educational forums for Realtors® or the public; drafting amicus curiae briefs; providing information on or educating Realtors®, public officials, the general public, and other relevant groups on issues; research and analysis of issues; local grassroots advocacy of issues; and media campaigns including television, radio, print, or other media campaigns.

 The Fund is not used for activities that directly or indirectly endorse a candidate for public office or for annual operating expenses related to legal or government affairs activities.

 Yes.
 Nearly every state REALTOR® Association has a similar fund.
 These funds are primarily funded through an assessment or through dues.

 What is the REALTOR® Political Action Committee (RPAC) and how is it different from the PPPF?